fwhenin/laravel-sublime-text-snippets/README.md

 I haven't yet written the style guide.
 But, it's important that the snippets all match a style.
 So, do your best to follow the conventions already implemented.

+### Mentions

+Daylerees has a nice repository of snippets at [https://github.com/laravel/sublime-snippets](https://github.com/laravel/sublime-snippets).

 ### License

 These snippets are open-sourced software licensed under the MIT License.